-The Helix Core Server is an enterprise version management tool that you can use to manage source files and other documents, such as multiple revisions of a manual, web pages, or operating system administration files.
-The files managed by the Helix Core Server reside in a depot.
+The Helix Core server is an enterprise version management tool that you can use to manage source files and other documents, such as multiple revisions of a manual, web pages, or operating system administration files.
+The files managed by the Helix Core server reside in a depot.
 To work on files, you open the files and edit them in your workspace.
 When you're done, you submit changed files to the depot using a changelist.
 The depot keeps track of all of the current and previous revisions of a file.

-Helix Core Server users connect to a shared file repository using a client application like P4V.
-P4V connects your computer to Helix Server and helps you move files between the Helix Server depots and your workspace:
+Helix Core server users connect to a shared file repository using a client application like P4V.
+P4V connects your computer to Helix server and helps you move files between the Helix server depots and your workspace, as illustrated in the following figure.